-Parents are expected to notify the homeroom teacher if their child will be absent.
+Parents are expected to notify the homeroom teacher if their child will be absent (via ManageBac).
 The school will call home if not notified.
 Absence because of illness should be confirmed by a medical certificate.
-Frequent absences and subsequent failure to meet the requirements of the programme may result in the student being given extra work to fulfill requirements or being required to repeat a grade.
+Frequent absences and subsequent failure to meet the requirements of the programme might become the reason for the low academic results.